grow/grow/content/docs/try-grow.md

 In Grow, sites are organized into directories called __pods__.
 So, each site is stored in one __pod__.

-Open up a terminal prompt.
+Open up a command prompt.
 Run the following command, which initializes a basic pod for you in a directory it creates named `hello-grow`.

     grow init hello-grow https://github.com/growthemes/try-grow.git